Hewlett-Packard-ESS/docker-base/README.md

 ## Chef-client
 Chef-Client is pre installed and configured as a supervisor process, running on a 120 second interval.

+The general idea is that chef-client will only provide surface level configuration of the container, no actual package installations.

 In order for chef-client to run OK and register itself on the chef server, you need to provide it with a client.rb:
 ```
 chef_server_url "https://your-chef-server"